EPCCed/2020-12-14-archer2-developers-online/_episodes/09-nextsteps.md

 >
 > - Vary the number of threads used per process
 > - Reduce the number of cores used per node
-> - Allow the calculation to use Symmetric Mutithreading (SMT) if enabled
+> - Allow the calculation to use Symmetric Mutithreading (SMT)
 >
 > Please ask for more information on these options from a helper!
 {: .challenge}